ayonli/type-guard/README.md

 directly used for type checking, but they lacks the ability to be optional, setting default values, or use any other features that general types support.

-By wrap them in the `as()` function, which returns a `CustomType`, we can bring the additional features to any type constructors we want.
+By wrapping them in the `as()` function, which returns a `CustomType`, we can bring the additional features to any type constructors we want.

 ### Example of CustomType